Different Types of Sugars For Cooking And Baking

 These sweetening agents are in liquid form.
 The most common liquid sweeteners include:

-- Agave syrup: Extracted from the agave plant, this is a sweet syrup with a low glycemic index.
+• Agave syrup: Extracted from the agave plant, this sweet syrup has a low glycemic index.
 It is used as a sugar substitute in various recipes, including beverages, desserts and baked goods.

 I love maple syrup with sweet potatoes, and this Baked Sweet Potato Casserole is sweetened with syrup and filled with apples and cranberries.